iGovDirect/Security-Review/README.md

 ### White Box Pentest

 Well known security experts and researchers will be invited to perform a so called "white box pen test".
-This means they are provided with the source code to easier detect vulnerabilites.
+This means they are provided with the source code to easier detect vulnerabilities.
 After passing these initial audits, the code could made open source to let more security researchers look at it.
-This would oviously also mean a risk of being a target for ill willing people so its not an easy choice.
+This would obviously also mean a risk of being a target for ill willing people so it's not an easy choice.
 The researchers would only get access to the client/backend source code as the Foundation is relying on a serverless architecture (see server security below).

 ### Server Security (third party)

 Following the overall objective to **not be responsible for server infrastructure, optimize for search engines and performance anywhere** - a serverless architecture is used.
 Serverless platforms (i.e. AWS Lambda, Google Cloud Functions¹, Microsoft Azure Functions) execute application logic but do not store data.
 Data is stored as JSON and synchronizes in realtime to every connected client using the iOS, Android, and JavaScript SDKs.
-The Foundations current serverless plattform is Google Cloud.
+The Foundations current serverless platform is Google Cloud.

 _¹Google Cloud Functions (GCF) is a lightweight, event-based, asynchronous compute solution that allows to create small, single-purpose functions that respond to cloud events without the need to manage a server or a runtime environment.
 GCF are written in JavaScript and execute in a standard Node.js runtime environment.
 Functions get dynamically scaled up or down depending on current number of requests and gets time or invocations limits rather than server limits._